Entry Level Technology Seller: The Secrets to Becoming a Successful Candidate

 - Interview with various members from the client team

 It’s all about coming into this situation with a client’s mindset.
-Think about how your presentation and recommendations will impact and add value to the client you’re working for.
-If they’re at the forefront of your mind in all the statements you make, you’ll do fine.
+Think about how your recommendations will impact and add value to the client in a real-world scenario.
+If clients are at the forefront of your mind in all the statements you make, you’ll do fine.
 Nobody expects perfection during these parts of the interview; it’s about demonstrating your thought process, interpretation of the provided information, and how you link back to the client’s requirements and needs.

-How should a candidate structure their pitch in this situation?
+How should a candidate structure their answers to scenario-based interview questions?

 Try to keep the structure to three sections:

 - Reiterate the problem and talk through your thought process on how you decided to approach it.